-The GTP-13's fuel-injection system is of Lambda-sensing control loop type to make best use of the car's two catalytic converters.
+The GTP-13's fuel-injection system is of AFR-sensing control loop type to make best use of the car's two catalytic converters.

 The engine's power is transmitted to the rear wheels by a Quaife ZFQ, which is a synchronized, handshifted five speed gearbox.